-Wigan head coach Shaun Wane had a message for the critics after seeing his side crush Salford 42-0 in their Super League opener.
+Wigan coach Shaun Wane was defiant after his side crushed Salford 42-0 in their Super League opener.

 The new-look Reds had no answer to the Warriors, who made a mockery of questions over their title credentials by running in eight tries that included a hat-trick for star man Sam Tomkins.